Smaug123/static-site-pipeline/hugo/content/reading-list/index.md

 # Currently reading

-*   Diary of a Provincial Lady, by E. M. Delafield
+*   Now It Can Be Told, by General Groves

 # Bought and ready to read